Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Benchmarking

-We also studied the time complexity of the three methods numerically based on the LFR benchmark model~\cite{Lancichinetti:2008ge}.
-Calculations were performed on a workstation with Intel Xeon E5-2609 @ 2.4GHz (4 cores / 8 threads).
+We also studied the time complexity of the methods numerically based on the LFR benchmark model~\cite{Lancichinetti:2008ge}.
+Calculations were performed on a workstation with Intel Xeon E5-2609 @ 2.40GHz (4 cores / 8 threads).
 The programs were allowed to use all threads if they were parallelized.
-Figure~\ref{fig:time} shows how the execution time scales with the network size.
-SLPA and PCMA are almost equally fast and OSLOM is slower by at least 500 times.
-In the log-log plot in Fig.~\ref{fig:time}, the slopes for SLPA, OSLOM and PCMA are $1.10$, $1.09$ and $1.00$, respectively.
+Fig.~\ref{fig:time} shows how the execution time scales with the network size.
+SLPA and PCMA are very efficient, while OSLOM and BIGCLAM are a few hundred times slower.
+DEMON is written in Python, which by nature is much slower than programs written in C/C++.
+In the log-log plot in Fig.~\ref{fig:time}, the slopes for SLPA, OSLOM, BIGCLAM, and PCMA are $1.09$, $1.09$, $1.20$, and $0.99$, respectively.
 It is, therefore, numerically verified that the time complexity of PCMA is $O(n)$.

 In summary, the benchmark tests showed that PCMA is an efficient algorithm specifically suitable for detecting communities in networks in which the vertices may belong to multiple communities.